 In this article, we are going to use the following setup to test this.

 Navigate to the following URL for NTP server installation and configuration in Linux.

 I have installed and configured the NTP server on

-CentOS7.2daygeek.com so, append the same into all the client machines.
-Also, include the other required information on it.
+CentOS7.2daygeek.com so, appended the same into all the client machines.
+Also, included the other required information on it.

 chrony.conf file will be placed in the different locations based on your distribution.

 # vi /etc/chrony/chrony.conf server CentOS7.2daygeek.com prefer iburst keyfile /etc/chrony/chrony.keys driftfile /var/lib/chrony/chrony.drift logdir /var/log/chrony maxupdateskew 100.0 makestep 1 3 cmdallow 192.168.1.0/24

 Bounce the Chrony service once you update the configuration.